Mikrodidakt/bakery/documentation/build-config.md

   * Artifacts data - The artifacts data is part of the task data and contains what artifacts to collect for each task.
 * Deploy data   - information on how to deploy an image to the target.
 * Upload data   - information on how to upload firmware to a artifactory server.
+* Setup data    - information on how to setup the workspace e.g. initialization of git submodules

 # Config Data